 Arrangement of Modules -- From Building Basics to Complete Nonprofit Fitness Test

 The program includes 12, online learning modules.
 Modules are "courses" through which learners progress in the program.
 Materials and activities for learning are tightly integrated with each other across various modules in the program.
-A listing of the learning modules is included in the section Catalog of Learning Modules provided near the end of this program description.
-The section Links to Learning Modules directs learners through the learning modules in the order depicted in the catalog.
+A listing of the learning modules is included in the section Links to Learning Modules, which directs learners through the learning modules.
 Note that learners can choose to complete modules according to their own needs, as well.

 Learners Can Start Anywhere in the Program